robotlearn/pyrobolearn/README.md

 This repository contains the code for the *PyRoboLearn* (PRL) framework: a Python framework for Robot Learning.
 This framework revolves mainly around 7 axes: simulators, worlds, robots, interfaces, learning tasks (= environment and policy), learning models, and learning algorithms.

-This development of this framework is ongoing.
+**Warning**: The development of this framework is ongoing, and thus some substantial changes might occur.
+Sorry for the inconvenience.

 ## Requirements

 The framework has been tested with Python 2.7 and Ubuntu 16.04 and 18.04.
-We also tested parts of it with Python 3.5 on Ubuntu 16.04 and so far so good, but there might be some errors that escaped me.
+We also tested parts of it with Python 3.5 on Ubuntu 16.04 and so far so good, but there might be some errors that escaped my attention.

 ## Installation